ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 ### Efficient Processing
 The transform engine may merge some ProcessNodes in order to obtain better performance.
 For example, adjacent `Matrix` operators may be combined into a single matrix.
 However, in general, combining operators in a way that preserves accuracy is difficult and should be avoided.

 Hardware implementations may need to convert all ProcessNodes into some other form that is consistent with what the hardware supports.
 For example, all ProcessNodes might need to be combined into a single 3D LUT.
 Using a grid size of 64 or larger is recommended to preserve as much accuracy as possible.
-Imple- mentors should be aware that the success of such approximations varies greatly with the nature of the input and output color spaces.
+Implementors should be aware that the success of such approximations varies greatly with the nature of the input and output color spaces.
 For example, if the input color space is scene-linear in nature, it may be necessary to use a “shaper LUT” or similar non-linearity before the 3D LUT in order to convert values into a more perceptually uniform representation.

 ### Extensions
 It is recommended that implementors of CLF file readers protect against unrecognized elements or attributes that are not defined in this specification.
 Unrecognized elements that are not children of the `Info` element should either raise an error or at least provide a warning message to the user to indicate that there is an operator present that is not recognized by the reader.
 Applications that need to add custom metadata should place it under the `Info` element rather than at the top level of the ProcessList.